 The best actors, film directors, and editors meet every year in Hollywood for a very special event: The Academy Awards, also known as the Oscars.
-There is a similar ceremony in Europe held every year, but instead of Steven Spielberg or Jack Nicholson, on the stage, you can see various scientists, businessmen, and developers who transfer satellite data to thrilling ideas and innovative products.
-Organized by the European Space Agency, the official name is Copernicus Masters, but attendees still call it the Space Oscars.
+There is a similar ceremony in Europe held every year, but instead of Steven Spielberg or Jack Nicholson, you can see on the stage various scientists, businessmen, and developers who transfer satellite data to thrilling ideas and innovative products.
+Organized by the European Space Agency, the official name is Copernicus Masters.
 This time the event was hosted as part of the European Space Week in Tallinn, Estonia.
 And one of the winners was the OpenMapTiles Satellite project.

 Copernicus Masters has been launched in 2011 by AZO on behalf of the European Space Agency with a clear mission: promote projects based on a vast amount of data from Copernicus satellites, support them with their future development and intensify cooperation between ESA and the private sector, which encourage innovation and further transfer into Industry 4.0.

-The prize for winners has a form of trophy called Space Oscar.
+The prize for winners has a form of trophy.
 Moreover, there is also a financial reward where partners of each category support further development of the project.
 There are 14 various categories in total, each with a different objective.

 And the winners are …